gjwdyk/Notes-K8s/NGINX/README.md

 When you choose to build/compile the NGINX+ KIC container image, choose the tag/version from the [NGINX+ KIC source repository](https://github.com/nginxinc/kubernetes-ingress/).
 As depicted on the below capture, the "branches/tags" drop-down selection lists the available tags/versions.
+The "Releases" section on the right side of the page also states the latest tag/version available.
+Note that the exact same tag/version string will be used to push the built/compiled NGINX+ KIC container image into your Repository (Docker Hub) Account.

 ![nginxinc/kubernetes-ingress](../Figures/NGINXKICGitHub.png)

+Push needs credentials (you do not want just anyone can upload trash to your docker hub account).
+Pull does not need credentials, since the requirement is that the uploaded container image is for public access.